“Ambition is the path to success. Persistence is the vehicle you arrive in.”

 (4) Buprenorphine binds tightly to the mu-receptor (the opioid receptor where all commonly prescribed opioids act to reduce pain);

-(5) Buprenorpine offers greater analgesic benefits than some of the other commomly prescribed opioids for certain types of pain including neuropathic pain, deep bone pain and certain cancer-related pains.
+(5) Buprenorpine offers greater analgesic benefits than some of the other commonly prescribed opioids for certain types of pain including neuropathic pain, deep bone pain and certain cancer-related pains.
+This may, at least in part, be due to agonist action at the ORL-1 receptor;

 (6) Buprenorphine reduces depression, probably by blocking the kappa-receptor (another opioid receptor), a property that makes buprenorphine also effective as a mood elevator;

-(7) Buprenorphine displays a limited degree of analgesic tolerance that likely stabilizes over time and is often effective for patients who have developed analgesic tolerance to other opioids;
+(7) Buprenorphine displays a limited degree of analgesic tolerance that likely stabilizes over time and is often effective for patients who have developed analgesic tolerance to other opioids.
+This reduced tolerance is thought to, at least in part, be due to it’s agonist action at the ORL-1 receptor.
+This same agonist action at the ORL-1 reeceptor may also be responsible for buprenorphine’s reduced reward effects and likelihood for abuse;

-(8) Buprenorpine does not reduce testosterone levels in men or women as can occur with other opioids;
+(8) Buprenorphine does not reduce testosterone levels in men or women as can occur with other opioids;

-(9) Buprenorpine does not appear to reduce the immune response, a finding of still undetermined significanc that appears to occur with some other opioids;
+(9) Buprenorphine does not appear to reduce the immune response, a finding of still undetermined significance that appears to occur with some other opioids;

-(10) Buprenorpine can be used more safely with those with pancreatitis;
+(10) Buprenorphine can be used more safely with those with pancreatitis;

 (11) Buprenorphine has less affect on the sphincter of Oddi than many other opioids;